 - Action alerts are distributed via email, social networking sites, and Iowa CCI’s website.
 After responding to an action alert, activists are offered the opportunity to join online and are added to the organization’s database.
 Because people are required to include their snail mail addresses when emailing their legislators, Iowa CCI receives all the contact information needed for acquisition mailings.

 - Membership invitations are sent to everyone who signs a petition or calls the office for information.

 Through steady growth, Iowa Citizens for Community Improvement doubled its membership to 2,000 between 1997 and 2003.
 Then it shot up to more than 3,000 members between 2004 and 2007.
 The significant growth and retention of membership was the result of a very diversified acquisition and cultivation program as outlined in Figure 2, which shows a snapshot of 2008 membership acquisition.
 Note that organizing-related efforts bring in nearly the same percentage of members as traditional, mass member-acquisition mailings.

-While about 44% of new members were acquired from mass direct mail, an equal percentage joined through the group’s organizing efforts.
-The remaining 12% came from a combination of events, organizational communication, and member efforts.
+While about 44 percent of new members were acquired from mass direct mail, an equal percentage joined through the group’s organizing efforts.
+The remaining 12 percent came from a combination of events, organizational communication, and member efforts.